erdiecn14/corprate_theme/README.md

 # corprate_theme

-#### orprate_theme was developed for Catalyst Marketing and is their proprietary theme.
+#### corprate_theme was developed for Catalyst Marketing and is their proprietary theme.

 ## Installation